EU leaders meeting at Versailles summit focused on Ukraine conflict | DW | 10.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-EU leaders meeting for talks in France's historic Versailles Palace, where discuss the bloc's relationship with Ukraine.
+EU leaders meeting for talks in France's historic Versailles Palace are discussing the bloc's relationship with Ukraine.

 European leaders are in talks about the Russian invasion in Ukraine as well as EU membership for the besieged neighbor

-Leaders of EU member states gather at a two-day unofficial summit in Versailles Palace near the French capital, Paris, on Thursday are discussing the fallout from Russia's invasion of Ukraine.
+Leaders of EU member states gathered at a two-day unofficial summit in Versailles Palace near the French capital, Paris, on Thursday are discussing the fallout from Russia's invasion of Ukraine.

-They are also discuss strengthening the bloc's ties with Ukraine with a view to its possible membership.
+They are also discussing strengthening the bloc's ties with Ukraine with a view to its possible membership.

 The summit comes as more than 2 million people have fled Ukraine into neighboring EU states to seek refuge from Russian attacks, which have often hit civilian infrastructure.